tobiscode/disstans/docsrc/tutorial.rst

 .. note::

     This is very simple plotting.
-The :class:`~geonat.network.Network` class provides some better plotting tools to use with larger stations which we will explore later.
+The :class:`~geonat.network.Network` class provides some better plotting tools to use with larger networks or stations with more timeseries which we will explore later.

 A single station, advanced models